 Construction activities produce combustion emissions from various sources, such as on-site heavy-duty construction vehicles, vehicles hauling materials to and from the Project site, and motor vehicles transporting the construction crew.
 Site preparation activities produce fugitive dust emissions (PM10 and PM2.5) from soil-disturbing activities, such as grading and excavation.
 Air pollutant emissions from construction activities on site will vary daily as construction activity levels change.
-The proposed Project involves the construction of an 8-foot wide asphalt surface with a painted stripe down the center, and a 2-foot wide surface of decomposed granite on either side of the asphalt, for a total of 12 feet in width.
+The proposed Project involves the construction of an 8-foot-wide asphalt surface with a painted stripe down the center, and a 2-foot-wide surface of decomposed granite on either side of the asphalt, for a total of 12 feet in width.
 BAAQMD's CEQA Guidelines identifies screening criteria for construction-related criteria air pollutant emissions.
 Since BAAQMD's CEQA Guidelines does not have specific screening criteria for recreational trails, the screening criteria for city parks were used as the best fit.
-Based on BAAQMD's screening criteria, city parks of 67 acres or larger have the potential to generate a substantial increase in construction-related criteria air pollutant emissions and will need further analysis.
+Based on BAAQMD's screening criteria air pollutant emissions and will need further analysis.
 The proposed Project will not exceed the screening-level size identified by BAAQMD and will generate a nominal increase in criteria air pollutants during construction activities.
 Furthermore, the proposed Project does not have any unusual circumstances, such as the potential to result in overlapping construction activities.
 Therefore, a quantified analysis of the Project's construction emissions is not necessary and the impact is less than significant.